Disclosure: We have been gifted Merlin Annual Passes for the year however all opinions are my own.

-The London Eye is one of our favourite attractions in London and it’s not hard to see why.
+The London Eye is one of our favourite family attractions in London and it’s great for a wet weather day out too.
 Dominating the London skyline on the South Bank of the Thames and easily seen from so much of London, it has become such an iconic part of the city – maybe even as much as Big Ben or Buckingham Palace.

 The children always love to see the London Eye and it makes them excited for any trip to London – even more so when we actually get to go on it.
 And with our Merlin Annual Passes we can go on the London Eye whenever we visit the city.